-The purpose of the Law on the Prohibition of Unfair Practices of Retailers is to limit the use of market power exercised by the major retailers (at present such companies include the supermarkets MAXIMA, RIMI, IKI, NORFA, LIDL) and ensure the balance of interests between food and drink suppliers having such market power.
+The purpose of the Law on the Prohibition of Unfair Practices of Retailers is to limit the use of market power exercised by the major retailers (at present such companies include the supermarkets MAXIMA, RIMI, IKI, NORFA, LIDL) and ensure the balance of interests between food and drink suppliers and retail companies having such market power.

 Part 1 of Article 3 of this Law stipulates that retailers shall be prohibited from carrying out any actions contrary to fair business practices whereby the operational risk of the retailers is transferred to suppliers or they are imposed supplementary obligations or which limit the possibilities of suppliers to freely operate in the market and which are expressed as requirements for the supplier:

 1 to pay directly or indirectly or remunerate in any other way for consent to start to trade in the supplier’s goods (“entry” fees);

 2 to compensate for the lost or smaller-than-expected income of the retailer from the sale of goods received from the supplier;

 3 to compensate for the operational costs of the retailer related to equipping new stores or renovating the old ones;

 4 to acquire goods, services or property from third parties specified by the retailer;

 5 to relate the prices and supply conditions of goods supplied to the retailer with the prices and supply conditions of goods applied by the supplier to third parties;

 6 to change the basic supply procedures or goods specifications without notifying the supplier thereof within the time limit specified in the agreement, which may not be shorter than 10 days;